 The Essene young girl got to hear that she was with child in a special manner, not having had any sex with a man.
 Astrologers who had followed indications in the old scriptures could find the newborn and brought the first honour to him in Bethlehem, a town near Jerusalem, famous in Jewish history as the city of David.

-After his baptism he went into the dessert to retreat and to meditate.
-It is clear that Jesus had some consciousness of a divine calling, and in the desert he thought through its meaning.
+After his baptism he went into the desert to retreat and to meditate.
+It is clear that Jesus had some consciousness of a divine calling, and in the desert, he thought through its meaning.
 There he was approached by an adversary of God (satan) who tempted him.
 Jesus did not fall in the trapping and continued his way to start his short public life.

 “The time is fulfilled, and the kingdom of God is at hand; repent, and believe in the gospel” (Mark 1:15).

 Only when Jesus felt that the time was ripe that God called him, he also started doing actions which looked incredible.
 The records concerning Jesus report many miracles.
 People were especially sceptical in his home-town, where they had known him as a boy (Mark 6:1-6).
-However, usually the Gospels report the healings as signs of the power of God and His coming kingdom.
+However, usually, the Gospels report the healings as signs of the power of God and His coming kingdom.
 Never Jesus claimed to be doing the wonders himself.
 He always gave honour for it to his heavenly Father without Whom he could do nothing, he himself said.
+Jesus did the things in the same way as he saw God, Who is greater than him, doing them.
 (John 5:19; 14:28)

 Teachings of Jesus

 Most attraction Jesus got with his teaching; he could speak in such manners that big crowds became all ear for him.
-He did not take a leaf in front of his mouth and dare d to say harsh things also to people who were considered of high position, Pharisees and high priests. this did not make him very popular by those in charge.
+He did not take a leaf in front of his mouth and dared to say harsh things also to people who were considered of high position, Pharisees and high priests.
+This did not make him very popular with those in charge.

-For him it was important that people searched in the Holy Scriptures for the Truth of God.
+For him, it was important that people searched in the Holy Scriptures for the absolute Truth of God the Highest Elohim.
 He warned them that the time was at hand to come to insight and to understand what all the Biblical teaching is about.

 The starting point of his message, as already noted, was the announcement of the coming of the kingdom of God.
 Lots of parables and stories Jesus told should be taken as warnings for the coming time and the necessity to be ready when the Last Days will come.